sortsofecon/academic-kickstart/content/post/Food-for-Thought.md

 The authors also discussed why that for top-ranked departments that were dominant in selecting best candidates, they still produced considerable students who failed to meet tenure standards and is zero in the number of AER-equivalent papers for the mass.

 The paper tells both good and bad news.
-The good news is that non-top departments still produced successful new economists, while even for those in top-ranked programs, the likelihood of being a tenured professor is not that optimistic.
+The good news is that non-top departments still produced successful new economists, while even for those in top-ranked programs, the likelihood of being a tenured professor eventually is not that optimistic.

 Note: 11th July 2020, Shanghai.